-- Morphology the structure of words: lecture 3. - Syntax the way words are used to form phrases: lectures 2 and 3. - 3.
-Semantics - Lexical semantics the meaning of individual words: lectures 4 and 5. - Compositional semantics the construction of meaning of longer phrases and sentences (based on syntax): lecture 6. - 4.
+- Morphology the structure of words: lecture 3. - Syntax the way words are used to form phrases: lectures 2, 3 and 4. - 3.
+Semantics - Lexical semantics the meaning of individual words: lecture 5. - Compositional semantics the construction of meaning of longer phrases and sentences (based on syntax): lecture 6. - 4.
 Pragmatics meaning in context: lecture 7.